ankitects/anki-manual/src/deck-options.md

 ## Subdecks

-If your deck has subdecks, you can assign each subdeck a different preset.
+If your deck has subdecks, and you wish one or more subdecks to have different settings to the parent decks, you can assign those subdecks to different presets.
 When Anki shows a card, it will check which subdeck the card is in, and use the options for that deck.
 There are some exceptions: